k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md

 # Overriding Additional Task Execution Parameters

 The TDM API that [starts a task execution](/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/04_execute_task_API.md) can get a list of parameter-value pairs to **override the original values** of these parameters on the task execution **without changing the task data**.

-This way, various users can **use a task as a template** and change (override) the execution parameters without changing the task itself: each user can run the task on his environment and update the execution parameter according to his needs.
+This way, various users can **use a task as a template** and change (override) the execution parameters without changing the task itself: Each user can run the task on their environment and update the execution parameter according to their needs.

-TDM supports the override of the following parameters:
+TDM supports overriding the following parameters:

 <table width="900pxl">
 <tbody>